-This landmark allows you to walk, ride and speed around the track.
+This Asian landmark allows you to walk, ride and speed around the track.
 You can sit with a certified formula one driver and get your adrenaline pumping by experiencing the track in its full force.
 You can also just come to marvel at the spectacular building that sits on the side of the mammoth race track.

 Warner Bros.
 World is a theme park and indoor entertainment venue located on YAS Island in Abu Dhabi.
 It features six immersive lands: Bedrock, Dynamite Gulch, Metropolis, Gotham City, Cartoon Junction, and Warner Bros Plaza.
 It is the perfect place for families to spend their day.

 There are many rides and experiences to enjoy at this theme park.
 From thrill-seeking rollercoasters to 3-D experiences, Warner Bros.
 World is a must-visit for anyone who comes to Abu Dhabi.